Jacks or Better Strategy to Win Every Time You Play

-- When dealt three to a royal flush and holding a low pair you should always embark on a journey along the path to glory by breaking your low pair.
+When dealt three to a Royal Flush and holding a low pair, you should always embark on a journey along the path to glory by breaking your low pair.

-- When you have four to a flush along with a low pair the correct play is to go for the flush.
+When you have four to a flush along with a low pair, the correct play is to go for the flush.

 When to Keep a High Pair

-Below are some situations where you may be tempted to break a pair of jacks or better, in search of a bigger win.
+Below are some real-life situations where you may be tempted to break a pair of Jacks or better, in search of a bigger win.

 The reason for this is that the high pair is already a winning hand whereas the low pair is not, changing the maths considerably in your favour.

-- Holding a high pair whilst also having four to a straight is another spot where holding onto your high pair is the correct play.
+Holding a high pair whilst also having four to a straight is another spot where holding onto your high pair is the correct play.

-- When you are dealt a hand containing three to a royal flush including a high pair it is certainly temping to go for the Royal Flush.
+When you are dealt a hand containing three to a royal flush including a high pair it is certainly tempting to go for the Royal Flush.

-- Three to a straight flush whilst holding a high pair also looks great, however holding your pair is going to pay dividends over the long term.
+Three to a straight flush whilst holding a high pair also looks great, however holding your pair is going to pay dividends over the long term.

-There is one situation where Jacks or Better video poker optimal strategy actually indicates that players should break a high pair.
+There is one situation where Jacks or Better video poker optimal strategy indicates that players should break a high pair.
 When you hold a high pair with four to a royal flush you should break the pair and look to hit the 1 card that will pay off huge.

 Breaking a Winning Pat Hand

 Although this may seem crazy, it happens to be backed up by solid math around the probability of certain outcomes occurring.

-Optimal Jacks or Better Strategy Recap
+Optimal Strategy Recap

 Playing Jacks or Better video poker in an optimal way maximises your expected return as a player.